 SJI is a non-profit corporation governed by an 11-member Board of Directors appointed by the President and confirmed by the Senate.
 By law, the President must appoint six state court judges, one state court administrator, and four members of the public (no more than two of whom may be of the same political party).

 SJI also has a professional staff who oversee operations, to include grant management and other government relations.
 Per 42 U.S.C.
 10704, the Executive Director is responsible for the executive and administrative operations of SJI, and serves at the pleasure of the Board of Directors.
-The Executive Director is also a non-voting ex official member of the Board.
+The Executive Director is also a non-voting ex officio member of the Board.

 30 YEARS OF IMPROVING THE ADMINISTRATION OF JUSTICE IN OUR STATE COURTS

-SJI recently released a 30th Anniversary Report highlighting its successes.
+In 2014, SJI released a 30th Anniversary Report highlighting its successes.
 For the past three decades, SJI has been dedicated to improving the quality of justice in our state courts.
 In 1984, Congress established SJI to award grants to the state courts, charging it with the mission of “assuring each person access to a fair and effective system of justice.”
 In the 1970s, the Conference of Chief Justices (CCJ) was the driving force behind the creation of SJI.
 CCJ recognized that there was a vital need to secure federal funding for the state courts.
 CCJ authorized a task force for a state improvement bill.
 The task force proposed that an independent agency, called the State Justice Institute, be created to administer a national discretionary grant program to support state courts.
 In 1979, the task force was succeeded by the CCJ State Justice Institute Committee to work with Congress to create SJI.
 The Committee was headed by Chief Justice (ret.)
 Robert Utter from Washington State, who during a 7-year period, flew over 100,000 miles as Chairman of the Committee to build support for the legislation.
 He was joined by other CCJ members and the Conference of State Court Administrators (COSCA).
 Senator Howell Heflin, who was a former Chief Justice of the State of Alabama, held hearings and was an original sponsor of legislation to establish SJI.
 After six years of efforts by the Committee, CCJ, COSCA, state court judges, court administrators, and other key stakeholders, the State Justice Institute Act was signed into law in 1984 (42 U.S.C.
 10701 et seq.).
 The Act created an 11-member Board appointed by the President with the advice and consent of the Senate.
 CCJ plays an important role in this process by preparing a nomination list for the President of the Board’s judicial positions and state court administrator position.

 During the first decade (1984 to 1994), some of the pressing national issues that SJI addressed were family violence, drug abuse, juvenile justice, and alternative dispute resolution.
 In particular, SJI provided funding to assist state courts in dealing with family violence and drug abuse cases that were flooding court dockets.
 On a broader level, SJI supported projects that improved access to justice, addressed state-federal jurisdiction, and examined the future of the state courts.
 In the second decade (1994 to 2004), sentencing reform, domestic violence, and sexual assault were major focus areas in state courts.
 For example, the wave of sentencing reforms in the 1990s imposed heightened punishments.
 In response, SJI provided assistance to evaluate the effectiveness of those reforms.
 Also, SJI assisted in improving jury systems and promoting public trust and confidence in the state courts.
 Toward the end of this decade, SJI assisted the state courts in facing new issues, including the terrorist attacks of September 11, 2001, Hurricane Katrina, and courthouse violence.
 With SJI support, the state courts were able to implement programs to protect against, and prepare for, security threats and disasters.